Skip to content

 Event Title

-The event title displayed in the unresolved event Explorer directly originates from the title set when configuring Monitor rules.
-It represents the title used during the last event trigger for that detection object.
+The event title displayed in the unresolved event Explorer directly comes from the title set when configuring monitor rules.
+It represents the title used for the last triggered event for that detection object.

 Duration

-Indicates the duration from the first trigger of an anomaly event for the current detection object up to the end time of the current Time Widget, such as 5 minutes (08/20 17:53:00 ~ 17:57:38).
+This indicates the time from the first trigger of an anomaly event for the current detection object until the end time of the current Time Widget, such as 5 minutes (08/20 17:53:00 ~ 17:57:38).

 Alert Notifications

-The status of the last alert notification triggered by the current detection object.
+This shows the notification status of the last triggered event for the current detection object.
 It mainly includes the following three states:

-• Mute: Indicates that the current event is affected by mute rules but no external alert notifications have been sent;
+• Mute: Indicates that the current event is affected by mute rules but no external alert notifications were sent;

-• Identifiers for actually sent [Notification Targets]: including DingTalk bots, WeCom bots, Lark bots, etc.;
+• Identifiers for Notification Targets: Including DingTalk bots, WeCom bots, Lark bots, etc.;

 • -: No external alert notifications were triggered.